holynekk/ceng-marketplace/README.md

 ![admin_del](./misc/admin_del.png)

-I would also like to implement Email functionality (4 pts) part, but as I said, my email provider application in django does not work.
+I would also like to implement Email functionality (4 pts) part, but as I said, my email provider application in django did not work.
 It is also simple to send an email for that.
 Whenever there is an update, I should just check the previous price and the updated one to decide if an email should be sent or not (favorites collection should be used here to get all users' ids).